Mahfiz720/HC-09-Kik_Irpa/README.md

 * Mobile-first HTML/CSS layout **DONE**
 * Responsive design **DONE**
 * Multi-language support **DONE**

+### BeCode Intensive Bootcamp

+In ten months, you have a wonderful opportunity to become a great Junior App & Web Developer.
+We are motivated by inclusion and the spirit of sharing!
+The bootcamp aims at acquiring self-learning skills and mastering a junior web developer path, both frontend and backend.
+Support is provided by a team of great coaches who will guide you and help you overcome the various peaks of difficulty encountered.

+Give maximum to get maximum 🚀

 #### Bonus achievement :
 * Dynamic components, JS for example *Pending*